-Primary care physicians play vital role in caring for diabetes patientsDecember 11th, 2012 in Diabetes /
+Primary care physicians play vital role in caring for diabetes patientsDecember 11, 2012 in Medicine & Health / Diabetes

 Previous research has shown that patients without a consistent primary care physician (PCP) have worse outcomes than those who do, but little is known about why this is true.
 New research from Brigham and Women's Hospital (BWH) has brought to light the importance of the role of a primary care physician in a population of diabetes patients.
 Their findings are published in the December 10, 2012 issue of Diabetes Care.